eritbh/1password-ssh-utils/README.md

+> [!important]
+> This tool is no longer being worked on.
+It's based on the deprecated 1Password CLI v1 which may not work anymore.
+You probably want to migrate to [the 1Password SSH Agent](https://developer.1password.com/docs/ssh/) instead of using these scripts (though [their recommended workarounds for managing per-host keys](https://developer.1password.com/docs/ssh/agent/advanced/#match-key-with-host) aren't the best, and could probably be improved with additional scripting).

 # 1password-ssh-utils

 Utilities for storing and loading SSH keys with 1Password.
 Use a unique key for every host you connect to, without worrying about keeping them straight across your local machines.